Coldwater, Michigan

-Coldwater is a city in Branch County, Michigan, United States.
-As of the 2020 census, the city population was 13,822.
-It is the county seat of Branch County, located in the center of the southern border of Michigan.
-The city is surrounded by Coldwater Township, but is administratively autonomous.
+Coldwater is a city in and the county seat of Branch County in the U.S. state of Michigan.
+The city had a population of 13,822 at the 2020 census.
+The city is mostly surrounded by Coldwater Township, but the two are administered autonomously.

 History

-American settlers did not move into the area until around 1830, with many arriving from New York and New England.
+American settlers first moved into the area around 1830, with many arriving from New York and New England.
 Coldwater was incorporated as a village in 1837, and then incorporated by the legislature as a city in 1861.
 It was designated in 1842 as the county seat of Branch County.

 Geography

 The Coldwater River flows into the city from the south, originating from Coldwater Lake.
 The Coldwater chain of lakes also has an outlet called the Sauk River, which flows from its north end (near Quincy) and then through the south side of the city of Coldwater.
 Both combine to form a series of shallow, connected lakes on the city's west side.

 According to the United States Census Bureau, the city has a total area of 8.27 sqmi, of which 8.03 sqmi is land and 0.24 sqmi is water.